talon-one/talon_one.js/docs/IntegrationApi.md

 let loyaltyProgramId = 56; // Number | Identifier of the profile-based loyalty program.
 You can get the ID with the [List loyalty programs](https://docs.talon.one/management-api#tag/Loyalty/operation/getLoyaltyPrograms) endpoint. let integrationId = "integrationId_example"; // String | The integration identifier for this customer profile.
 Must be: - Unique within the deployment. - Stable for the customer.
 Do not use an ID that the customer can update themselves.
 For example, you can use a database ID.
 Once set, you cannot update this identifier. let opts = {
   'endDate': new Date("2013-10-20T19:20:30+01:00") // Date | Used to return expired, active, and pending loyalty balances before this timestamp.
-You can enter any past, present, or future timestamp value.  **Note:** It must be an RFC3339 timestamp string.
+You can enter any past, present, or future timestamp value.  **Note:**  - It must be an RFC3339 timestamp string. - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
+The time zone setting considered is `UTC`.
+If you do not include a time component, a default time value of `T00:00:00` (midnight) in `UTC` is considered.
 };
 apiInstance.getLoyaltyBalances(loyaltyProgramId, integrationId, opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);